clp-research/slurk/_sources/slurk_gettingstarted.rst.txt

-(If your machine is set up in the right way [that is, the machine that is localhost is accessible from your network], this might work across machines, and so you can have a chat with an actual different person.)
+(If your machine is set up in the right way [that is, the machine that is localhost is accessible from your network], this might work across machines, and so you can have a chat with an actual distinct person.)

-This has demonstrated the very basic capabilities – providing a chat environment – but so far there hasn't been any use made of the display window.
+This has demonstrated the very basic capabilities – providing a chat environment – but so far there has been no use made of the display window.
 Let's change that by inviting a bot into our chat room.